PlazmaMC/PlazmaBukkit/README.md

 ## ✨ Use Cases
 - **It is used by server of developer IPECTER.** There are a lot of plugins that work with NMS and reflection, but they are working fine without any problems.
-- **This performed fast on the RPG server currently being tested.** A single cluster kept 100 players stable without a drop in TPS, and a total of 250 players (about 70 per cluster) were able to play in a pleasant environment in four clusters.
+- **It keeps fast performance on the RPG server that is currently being tested.** A single cluster kept 100 players stable without a drop in TPS, and a total of 250 players (about 70 per cluster) were able to play in a pleasant environment in four clusters.
 - This reduced chunk/entity lag by changing the bukkit of Skyblock/Survival server, which had previously been lagging in chunk/entity, from Purpur to Plazma.
 - With 20 heavy data packs applied, it maintained high TPS and low MSPT even if 20 players created the world at the same time.
 - It is used by many Korean Twitch streamers' servers, survival, mini games, and skyblock servers.